exler/sshtop/README.md

 # sshtop

-`sshtop` connect over SSH to a remote system and displays system metrics (CPU load averages, memory, disks, network interfaces) by running simple Unix commands.
+`sshtop` connects to remote systems over SSH and gathers common information about the system.

 Only Linux systems can be monitored at this moment.